GBADsInformatics/GBADs-AMU-Dashboard/Dash App/assets/GBADs_Documentation/_build/html/_sources/References/ref_acknowledgement.md

-# Acknowledgements
+# Case Studies
 <p>
-See published paper for acknowledgements.
+See published paper (link coming soon) for references and acknowledgements related to case studies.
 </p>